petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views.md

    ![In the Sorting tab, set default sorting rules that are applied to the entries once the user visits a page with a Data Set fragment.](./data-set-views/images/05.png)

-- {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+` In the [Actions tab](./data-set-views/data-set-view-actions.md), create actions linked to the elements in the data set.
+- {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+` [Actions](./data-set-views/data-set-view-actions.md) tab: create actions linked to the elements in the data set.

    With *Item Actions*, you can perform many actions related to items in the data set, depending on the specific needs and context of the data.
 For example, if a data set item represents a user, possible actions include activating/deactivating it or impersonating it.
 Similarly, for a web content item, actions could include expiring content or viewing its history and usage.